photo credit

 Emerald Ash Borer damage

-You probably do, 1 out of every 7 trees in the City is an ash.
+You probably do, 1 out of every 7 trees in Westminster is an ash.

-Green ash, white ash and Autumn Purple ash are very desirable for landscape planting because they grow well under difficult conditions and have been widely planted.
+Green ash, white ash and Autumn Purple ash (a type of white ash) were very desirable for landscape planting because they grow well under difficult conditions and have been widely planted.
 There are an estimated 69,000 ash trees in the city.
-Use this identification key to determine if you have an ash.
-The EAB/ash tree ID app can be downloaded by searching in app stores for “ash trees.”
+To help with ash tree identification, the Colorado State Forest Service developed an ash tree ID app that can be downloaded by searching in app stores for "ash tree ID" or here: Ash Tree App.

 What can I do to save my ash?